Social Icons

 Directed by Keishi Ōtomo

-(if you have not seen Rurouni Kenshin: The Final, this review contains spoilers)
+(If you have not seen Rurouni Kenshin: The Final, this review contains spoilers)

 0 comments: